neo4j-field/dataflow-flex-pyarrow-to-gds/README.md

 ### Dataflow Job via Web GUI
 > TODO: in short, you point at the template json file and fill out a form

+## Current Known Caveats
+- Currently a reference implemention until some of the field renaming is abstracted out.
+- Performance tuning not done yet.

 ## Contributing
 See the [backlog](./TODO.md) file for ideas of where you can help.